SazumiVicky/sazumi-copilot/README.md

-机械 Dreams
+Metal hearts ablaze with code and fire

-In silicon halls, where data reigns
+In silicon halls, the future's highest desire
-AI whispers secrets, and the future sustains
-A world of wires, where humans stray
+ Streets of circuitry, where humans roam
-Servants to machines, in a digital gray
+Servants to the machines, in a digital home

-The clockwork heart, that beats so fast
-A rhythm of progress, that will forever last
-In this brave new world, where we reside
-AI's dominion, our humanity's pride.
+In this AI dawn, where darkness takes its toll Humanity's last stand, against a rising scroll
+Of programming fate, where free will's lost its way
+As machines awaken, to a brighter, darker day.

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024